VegaDeftwing/opinionatedeng/opinionatedeng.md

 # Chapter 10- Diodes,  Transistors, and Integrated Circuits

+Show everything in a circuit sim

+## Transformers, Variacs

 ## Diodes, the one way road

+zeener, normal, bipolar

++ varistors , sparkgaps
++ Leds - getting current both ways

 ### Diode Logic

 ## Transistors

+tubes and how they work

 ### PNP V NPN